 This guide is designed to help pastors craft sermons that are both scripturally sound and relevant to their congregations, keeping in mind the Anabaptist focus on discipleship, community, and following the teachings of Jesus.

-Creating an Anabaptist sermon involves a thoughtful approach that reflects the core values and theological perspectives of the Anabaptist tradition.
+thoughtful approach that reflects the core values and theological perspectives of the Anabaptist tradition.
 Here's a typical outline for an Anabaptist sermon: